jesoderberg/github.io/_pages/about.md

 ---
 permalink: /
 title: "J.E.
-Soderberg Academic Pages"
+Soderberg"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-A data-driven personal website
+A data-driven  website
 ======

 For more info
 ------

+Work in Progress